This post is an amalgamation of two talks I gave between 2018 and 2019:

-I have already stated that the almost universal habit of limiting history to racialised Others hides more than it reveals, but let us precede thus… It is almost impossible to talk about Black History without talking about the imperial/colonial archive.
+I have already stated that the almost universal habit of limiting history in the BHM sense to racialised Others hides more than it reveals, but let us precede thus… It is almost impossible to talk about Black History without talking about the imperial/colonial archive.
 Where exactly, can we go to find Black history?
-To unearth hidden and erased histories, we look in colonial records, in slave records, and in that sense Blackness as history exists only as a reaction to Whiteness.
-Black History Month then becomes a chronological site for us to mark and rehearse only the trials, tribulations of Black people as we have reacted to racialisation as we have passed through time.
+To unearth hidden and erased histories, we look in colonial records, in records of enslavement, and in that sense Blackness as history exists only as a reaction to Whiteness.
+The power to say what happened goes hand in hand with the power to remove toxic power from the narrative.
+Black History Month then becomes a chronological site for us to mark and rehearse only the trials, tribulations of Black people as we have reacted to racialisation, as we have passed through time.
 But these sites have also become a shrine of not-forgetting, horological monuments and testaments to the vast and varied multitude who preceded us all across this terrestrial space.
 Month-long resurrections of memories of the departed, of those who wore our skin and went ahead of us to draw back the night under which we had been flung, and ensure that we have the measure of freedoms that we have today.

 And so I return to my the question.
 What is Black History?

 So Black history is complex and interconnected.
 It is not one thing.
 We are many things.
 We really do carry multitudes inside us, but Black History is also the connection of many multitudes.
 It is full of ideological remnants and cultural leftovers that surprise our different sub-communities, in a turn of phrase, an attitude, in food, in dance, in song, in the face of my Nigerian Uncle looking back at me from the body of a Trinidadian stranger.
 Black people are Black History.
 Political history is personal history and personal history is political history.
 Because we believe we are connected to our ancestors and that we have some influence over the future of our children and children’s children, we can and do exist across time and space.
 We are living history.
 But if we do not know our history what are we living for?
+What are we living as?
+The image we were othered for?
+Or what we are meant to be?
 We are still the missing.
 We are history because the past lives on in us.
 As James Baldwin says, we are controlled by history, we carry it within us, it is present in everything we do.